Jacket BCD vs Wing BCD: UK Diving Comparison

 Jacket BCD Advantages

 Surface comfort: The wrap-around design naturally keeps your head above water.
-Useful during long surface waits on UK boats and in choppy British seas.
+Useful during long surface waits on dive boats and in choppy British seas.

 Intuitive for beginners: New divers find jacket BCDs comfortable and confidence-inspiring.
 Less technique required to stay head-up at the surface.

 Integrated weight options: Most jacket BCDs include generous integrated weight pockets.
-Useful for UK's high weight requirements.
+Useful for cold water's high weight requirements.

 Travel-friendly: Jacket BCDs often fold smaller than wing setups.
-Better for travelling to UK dive sites.
+Better for travelling to dive sites.

 Wing BCD Advantages